-This incredible mix of flavors is yummy and it is one of the reasons why chefs worldwide appreciate Latin American type of cooking.
+This incredible mix of flavors is yummy, and it is one of the reasons why chefs worldwide appreciate Latin American cooking.

-This one is a Christmas staple and it originally comes from the Northeast of Italy.
+This one is a Christmas staple, and it originally came from the Northeast of Italy.

 Vitel toné (‘vitello tonnato’ in Italian) is a cold dish made of meat (eye round cut) with delicious tuna, anchovy, eggs, cream, and mayonnaise sauce.

-As some of you know, Christmas in Argentina takes place during the summer and we usually experience a temperature of 30-34°C on Christmas Eve, so we definitely cannot eat something hot like people do in the Northern hemisphere.
+As some of you know, Christmas in Argentina takes place during the summer, and we usually experience a temperature of 30-34°C (86-93°F) on Christmas Eve, so we definitely cannot eat something hot like people do in the Northern Hemisphere.

 This dessert, literally called ‘security guard’ in Spanish, consists of a piece of dulce de membrillo (quince paste) or dulce de batata (sweet potato paste) with a piece of cheese.